jhorzek/lesstimate/docs/02-getting-started.md

     ```

 === "C++"
-    We recommend setting up **lesspar** with CMake.
-You will find an example [here](https://github.com/jhorzek/lessparTemplateCpp).
+    We recommend setting up **lesstimate** with CMake.
+You will find an example [here](https://github.com/jhorzek/lesstimateTemplateCpp).
     ```
-    #include <include/lesspar.h>
+    #include <include/lesstimate.h>
     ```

 ```
-// IMPORTANT: The library is called lesspar, but
+// IMPORTANT: The library is called lesstimate, but
-// because it was initially a sub-folder of lessSEM, the
+// because it was initially a sub-folder of lessSEM, there
-// namespace is still called lessSEM.
-However, you can
-// also use the lesspar namespace which just copies lessSEM.
+// are two namespaces that are identical: less and lessSEM.

-class linearRegressionModel : public lessSEM::model
+class linearRegressionModel : public less::model
 {

 public:
-  // the lessSEM::model class has two methods: "fit" and "gradients".
+  // the less::model class has two methods: "fit" and "gradients".
   // Both of these methods must follow a fairly strict framework.
   // First: They must receive exactly two arguments:
   //        1) an arma::rowvec with current parameter values
   //        2) an Rcpp::StringVector with current parameter labels
   //          (NOTE: the lessSEM package currently does not make use of these
   //          labels.
 This is just for future use.
 If you don't want to use
-  //          the labels, just pass any lessSEM::stringVector you want).
+  //          the labels, just pass any less::stringVector you want).
-  //          if you are using R, a lessSEM::stringVector is just an
+  //          if you are using R, a less::stringVector is just an
   //	      Rcpp::StringVector.
 Otherwise it is a custom vector. that can
-  //	      be created with lessSEM::stringVector myVector(numberofParameters).
+  //	      be created with less::stringVector myVector(numberofParameters).
   // Second:
   //        1) fit must return a double (e.g., the -2-log-likelihood)
   //        2) gradients must return an arma::rowvec with the gradients.
 It is